Corey-Everett/SKG/README.md

 # Deliverables
 1. Github SKG repository

-2. Client/Server software
+2. Server Software
+  -
+3. Client Software
+  -Give users options to either create or lookup reviews for games (implementing a GUI to make it look prettier)
-3. GUI
+4. GUI
+  -Create a presentable GUI that is easy to use and allows the users to lookup and create reviews for any game.
-4. Presentation
+5. Presentation

 # Plan
 * Week 1 (October 29th 7-9pm):